huggingface/blog/vit-align.md

 * First open-source ALIGN model ever!
 * First open ViT and ALIGN models that have been trained on an open-source dataset [COYO](https://github.com/kakaobrain/coyo-dataset)
 * Kakao Brain's ViT and ALIGN models perform on-par with the Google versions
-* ViT demo is available on HF!
-You can play with the ViT demo online with image samples of your own choice!
+* ViT and ALIGN demos are available on HF!
+You can play with the ViT and ALIGN demos online with image samples of your own choice!

 ## Performance Comparison